Buffalo Bill Center of the West

 Draper Natural History Museum

-As the Center’s newest addition, the Draper Natural History Museum augments the Center’s cultural offerings—Buffalo Bill Museum, Cody Firearms Museum, Plains Indian Museum, Whitney Western Art Museum, and McCracken Research Library—with a facility wholly dedicated to the natural history of greater Yellowstone ecosystem.
+As the Center’s newest addition, the Draper Natural History Museum augments the Center’s cultural offerings—Buffalo Bill Museum, Cody Firearms Museum, Plains Indian Museum, Whitney Western Art Museum, and McCracken Research Library—with a facility wholly dedicated to the natural history of the greater Yellowstone ecosystem.

 Whitney Western Art Museum